 Cycling is a skill for life that gives kids growing independence and a satisfying sense of achievement, as well as physical fitness and mental endurance.
 Buying your kid a bike might be one of the best investments you ever make – so much fun they won’t even realise it’s good for them!

-We've made finding the right size bike easy: simply select your height from the filter on the shop page and you'll only see bikes that are right for you.
+We've made finding the right size bike easy: simply select your height from the filter on the shop page and you'll see all the bikes that are right for you.

-Please don't be tempted to squeeze onto a bike too big or too small for you – you'll only end up looking like a circus clown and wrecking your knees / back / street cred.
+Please don't be tempted to squeeze onto a bike too big or too small for you – you'll be much more comfortable on a better fitting bike, especially over longer distances where you'll be in the saddle for more time.

 Although our size guide works for 99% of people, every bike and every body is a little bit different.
-If your bike arrives and it doesn't quite fit then don't worry - we offer 14-day no quibble returns.
+If your bike arrives and it doesn't quite fit then don't worry - we offer 14-day no quibble returns policy.

 If your height is on the threshold between two sizes, try measuring your charmingly-named ‘ape index' - that's the length of your maximum arm span minus your height.

-As you know, The Bike Project is utterly unique - or at least we are when it comes to sizing secondhand bikes.
+As you know, The Bike Project is utterly unique - and that holds true when it comes to sizing secondhand bikes as well.

-Unlike most bike shops, we don't measure our secondhand bikes using frame size or seat post length.
-We use the 'real top tube length' system developed by Clever Trevor, one of our freelance mechanics.
+Unlike most bike shops, we don't measure our second hand bikes using frame size or seat post length.
+We use the 'real top tube length' system developed by one of our amazing mechanics.

-MORE INFO: Why the heck do we do that?Our secondhand bikes come in every imaginable breed, from roadies and foldies, to hybrids, MTBs and everything in between.
-On top of that, our stable of bikes were born in every era between yesterday and the Stone Age.
+Why use the real top tube length?Our secondhand bikes come in every imaginable stylr, from road bikes and folding bikes, to hybrids, MTBs and everything in between.
+On top of that, our stock of bikes have a wide range of vintage to modern sensibilities

-What that means is that we can't necessarily rely on traditional size guides to calculate the perfect bike fit for you, our beloved customer.
+What that means is we can't necessarily rely on traditional size guides to calculate the perfect bike fit for you.

 |Bike Size||Rider Height|